joecupano/SIGnora/releases/README.md

-# HASviolet ESP32 Reeleases
+# SIGnora Releases

-BIN files are made availabel for those experienced with ESP32 and command line tools
+BIN files are made available for those experienced with ESP32 and command line tools

 The quickest way to get started with SIGnora is to